-Our client for this project was first introduced to us by a friend of his with whom we had designed some developments around North Cornwall.
-Our first project for him was to develop multiple housing on a sloping site, then he asked us to take a look at a single residential property in New Polzeath.
+The client was introduced to us by a friend of his with whom we had designed developments around North Cornwall.
+We were developing multiple housing on a sloping site when he enquired about a single residential property in New Polzeath.

-One of the first things we needed to do was establish the minimum height of the new second storey.
-This involved hiring a mobile scaffold tower which we assembled in the garden so we could properly test the exact level we needed to be at to maintain a view of the horizon over the proposed ridge height of the new property below.
-Once we had that, we began the design.
+To establish the minimum height of the new second storey, we assembled a mobile scaffold tower in the garden.
+This meant we could properly test the exact level we needed to reach to maintain a view of the sea horizon over the proposed ridge height of the new property below.
+Once we established that, we began the design.

 Key Facts